-The acron: the first (pre-oral) segment
+The acron: the first (pre-oral) segment.
+(Yellow in this schematic.)

 The telson: the final abdominal segment (which often takes the form of a spine.)

-Various body segments of various derived forms lose either the dorsal or ventral ramus to become uniramous
+Note: The biramous appendage is ancestral, but various body segments of various derived forms lose either the dorsal or ventral ramus to become uniramous

 Specialized feeding and sensory appendages are modified from walking limbs.

 Body of primitive forms is homonomous (all body segments are very similar), but in

 vast majority there is a significant degree of tagmosis (AKA "tagmatization") - specialization and fusion of body segments and their associated limbs.
 Patterns of tagmosis, the grouping of segments into tagmata - functional regions of the body - are very significant to arthropod systematics, starting with the assessment of the homologies of segments and their limbs.